Test modules, weakly regular homomorphisms and complete intersection dimension: Introduction

-An immediate application to our result is that, over an equi-characteristic ring $R$ or a mixed characteristic ring $R$ admitting the aforementioned regular property for the residual characteristics, the complete intersection dimension can be measured in terms of resolutions consisting of modules of complete intersection dimension zero, and that a homologically finite complex of $R$-modules has finite complete intersection dimension if and only if it is quasi-isomorphic to a bounded complex consisting of modules of complete intersection dimension zero (Wagstaff, in \cite{WagstaffComplete}, extended the concept of complete intersection dimension, defined previously for finitely generated modules, to the realm of homologically finite complexes of modules).
-In particular, our result in conjunction with \cite[Corollary 2.8]{DivaaniAzarMohammadiTavanfarTousi}, implies that the analogue of the New Intersection Theorem holds for any non-exact bounded complex with finite length homologies consisting of modules of complete intersection dimension zero (over local rings of equal-characteristic or $p$-regular $(0,p)$-mixed characteristic local rings).

-As reminded above, over a complete intersection local ring every finitely generated module has finite complete intersection dimension.
-The reverse also holds, as, by virtue of \cite{Avramov}, a ring $(R,\mam)$ is complete intersection if and only if its residue field $R/\mam$ has finite complete intersection dimension.
-Thus, in view of the fact that the residue field tests finiteness of projective dimension of finitely generated modules via the eventual (equivalently single) vanishing of positive tor module(s) $\tor^R_i(R/\mam,-)$, so the following question is proposed by Celikbas, Dao and Takahashi in 2014 in \cite[Question 3.5]{Celikbas}.
+Complete Intersection dimension introduced by Avramov, Gasharov and Peeva in \cite{Avramov}, is a homological invariant lying between the classical projective dimension and the Auslander-Bridger Gorenstein dimension.
+Over a complete intersection local ring every finitely generated module has finite complete intersection dimension.
+The converse also holds.
+Namely, a local ring $(R,\mam)$ is complete intersection if and only if its residue field $R/\mam$ has finite complete intersection dimension (see \cite{Avramov}).
+Thus, in view of the fact that $R/\fm$ tests finiteness of projective dimension of finitely generated modules via vanishing of positive Tor modules $\tor^R_i(R/\mam,-)$, the following question is proposed by Celikbas, Dao and Takahashi in 2014.